 Compared to the original theme, the NES version sounds way off.
 Wise nails the dramatic intro, but then the tune goes into something that sounds like the theme, if it was made by somebody trying to remember a tune by ear.

 Not only that, the rest of the action-packed cues from the show are completely missing here, replaced with random tunes that have nothing to do with Double Dare.
 I’m guessing these were all random music tracks Wise had made that they threw in just to have incidental music for the game.
 Even the iconic Obstacle Course tune is missing from here, replaced by something fast-paced, but not nearly as exciting as the TV show’s.

 Granted, the music on the NES Double Dare isn’t terrible – all of Wise’s NES output had some catchy tunes, even for stuff like Time Lord – But if we’re basing this just on how accurate the NES version is to the TV show’s theme, it gets a failing grade.

 Note that I used the original Double Dare theme for comparison, which used a synthesizer as the lead instrument, rather than the version that’s more well known which is heavy on the brass.
-This is because the NES game is based off the original show, rather than the later “Family” versions, which used the brass version of the theme exclusively.
+That version didn’t start being used until around the time Family Double Dare premiered around 1989-1990.
+My apologies if you were expecting a more triumphant theme for comparison.